jostylr/math-numbers/numbers.md

 If parsing fails, it will return a Num object of type `NaN` that infects all other objects that it comes into contact with.
 But the idea is that there will be tracking information put into it.

 !!!
 Currently thinking about using underscores for spaces in numbers.
 Examples:  `1_3/4` for 1 and three-quarters,  `1.2_3` for 1.233333333...
 3 repeating (also 1.2+1/30).
 Or for complex `1.2_4i` Numbers should have no spaces in them for the parsing.
+Thinking not.

 We can also use E notation for numbers:  `123E9` represents one hundred and twenty-three billion.